hacspec/hax/README.md

 ## Supported Subset of the Rust Language

-Hax is indented at supporting full Rust, with the two following exceptions, promotting a functional style:
+Hax indenteds to support full Rust, with the two following exceptions, promoting a functional style:
  1. no `unsafe` code (see https://github.com/hacspec/hax/issues/417);
- 2. mutable references (aka `&mut T`) on return type or with aliasing (see https://github.com/hacspec/hax/issues/420).
+ 2. mutable references (aka `&mut T`) on return types or when aliasing (see https://github.com/hacspec/hax/issues/420).

 Each unsupported Rust feature is documented as an issue labeled [`unsupported-rust`](https://github.com/hacspec/hax/issues?q=is%3Aissue+is%3Aopen+label%3Aunsupported-rust).
 When the issue is labeled [`wontfix-v1`](https://github.com/hacspec/hax/issues?q=is%3Aissue+is%3Aopen+label%3Aunsupported-rust+label%3Awontfix%2Cwontfix-v1), that means we don't plan on supporting that feature soon.